term7/term7-journal-mod/README.md

 - We changed the copyright from © to /| copyme /|
 - We added a hook for Matrix Live
 - We added jQuery (necessary for Matrix Live)
+- We created a custom dynamic tags.hbs and edited routes.yaml to create an overview page for all tags used in posts

 # Matrix Live